 Promotion Ceremony.
 Promotions are significant events in the lives of military people.
 Commanders and supervisors are responsible for ensuring their personnel receive proper recognition.
-Many of the guidelines for promotion ceremonies are the same as for decoration ceremony is customarily conducted on the last duty day before the promotion effective date.
-Some bases hold a base-wide promotion for all promotes, while other bases prefer to recognize promotees within their organizations.
+Many of the guidelines for promotion ceremonies are the same as for decoration ceremonies.
+Because most promotions are effective the first day of the month, the promotion ceremony is customarily conducted on the last duty day before the promotion effective date.
+Some bases hold a base-wide promotion for all promotees, while other bases prefer to recognize promotees within their organizations.